Napkins (The Bear): Plot

-In 2018, Tina Marrero (Liza Colón-Zayas) lives with her husband David (David Zayas) and son Louie, while working at an office.
-One day, her company announces layoffs, and Tina is dismissed from her job.
+The action of "Napkins" begins when Tina Marrero (Liza Colón-Zayas) is laid off on November 9, 2018.
+Tina lives with her husband David (David Zayas) and son Louie, while working at an office.
+Her company announces layoffs, and Tina is dismissed from her job.
 While David is still employed at a different job, she still wants to find a job as they are struggling with debts.

 Tina visits many locations in Chicago, but all turn her down.
-Tina continues using her handwritten résumé, but the employees now ask her to submit it through LinkedIn.
+Tina continues using her handwritten résumé, but the employers now ask her to submit it through LinkedIn.
 Some reject her as she does not have a Bachelor of Arts degree, while some prefer hiring younger employees for different positions.
 Dejected, she makes a stop at the Beef and orders a coffee.
-Richie (Ebon Moss-Bachrach) gives her the coffee on the house, along with an Italian Beef sandwich.
-She goes to the adjacent room to eat; as Richie and Fak (Matty Matheson) play on an arcade, Tina starts crying after tasting the sandwich.
+Richie (Ebon Moss-Bachrach) gives her the coffee on the house, along with an Italian beef sandwich.
+She goes to the adjacent room to eat; as Fak (Matty Matheson) plays on an arcade game, Tina starts crying after tasting the sandwich.

 Seeing her cry, Mikey (Jon Bernthal) sits down and offers a sympathetic ear.
 They talk over their struggles with the world, with Mikey explaining all the insufficient resources for the restaurant.
 He talks about Carmy, expressing jealousy that he could never achieve what his brother has made, yet pride in him for going so far.
 Tina expresses her own jealousy for the younger people that applied for her jobs, but also admits feeling admiration as they had more freedom.
-He offers her a line cook job at the restaurant, providing her with a Beef T-shirt, which she discovers as she arrives home.
+He offers her a line cook job at the restaurant, providing her with a Beef T-shirt, which she reveals as she arrives home.